 N.B.
 RCMP ask for help from public in locating stolen truck

-New Brunswick RCMP is seeking the public’s assistance to locate a truck stolen from Killarney Road, N.B., about 18 km north of Fredericton.
+New Brunswick RCMP is seeking the public’s assistance to locate a stolen pick-up truck in Saint-André, N.B.

-Police describe the stolen truck as a 2019 bright blue Ford F-150 with New Brunswick licence plate number CVU 427 and vehicle identification number 1FTEW1EP6KKE97109.
-A picture of the vehicle is not available.
+Police describe the stolen truck as a 2004 white Chevrolet Silverado with New Brunswick licence plate number CPS 372 and vehicle identification number 1GCHK29U94E278564.
+A picture of the pickup truck is not available.

-Anyone who witnessed suspicious activity in the area during the overnight hours of April 27 and early morning hours of April 28, or who may have seen the vehicle since then is asked to contact Keswick RCMP or Crime Stoppers.
+Anyone who witnessed suspicious activity in the area between April 24 and the early morning hours of April 26, or who may have seen the vehicle since then is asked to contact the Saint-Léonard RCMP or Crime Stoppers.